arij-ghazouani123/Build-Lab/README.md

   </a>
 </p>

-## Step 2: Chose a Configuration To build you application
+## Step 2: Choose a Configuration To build your application

 <p align="center">
   <a href="https://docsify.js.org">